PcloD/VRTK/DOCUMENTATION.md

  * **Target:** The target transform to modify on enable.
 If this is left blank then the transform the script is attached to will be used.
  * **Sdk Overrides:** A collection of SDK Transform overrides to change the given target transform for each specified SDK.

+### Class Methods

+#### UpdateTransform/1

+  > `public virtual void UpdateTransform(VRTK_ControllerReference controllerReference = null)`

+  * Parameters
+   * `VRTK_ControllerReference controllerReference` - An optional reference to the controller to update the transform with.
+  * Returns
+   * _none_

+The UpdateTransform method updates the Transform data on the current GameObject for the specified settings.

 ---

 ## Simulating Headset Movement (VRTK_Simulator)